-This will be monitored at least annually by Shropshire Council's Crime Prevention Officer and the Health and Safety committee.
+This will be monitored at least annually by the Headteacher/School Business Manager and the Health and Safety committee.

 The SAFER SCHOOLS checklist 'Security/safety recommendations and considerations for sites' is reviewed once a year.
 All the 'essential' items are implemented and the remainder of the checklist is reviewed.